A country of contrasts

 The Swiss Discount Travel Card

-Half-Price Travel Card worth over £100 included in your Inghams holiday to Switzerland.
+Discount Travel Card worth over £100 included in your Inghams holiday to Switzerland.
 This free card entitles you to up to 50% reduction on first and second class travel on most of the superb Swiss transport network (trains, cable-cars, boats etc).
 It also gives free travel to children from 6 to 15 years old, when accompanied by a parent with the Family Card.
 Grandparents travelling with grandchildren are also able to benefit from this offer with the purchase of the Grandparents Card (now known as Children's Co-Travelcard), small fee to pay locally.

 No. of Airports: 2

-Fly from: London Gatwick, London Heathrow, Luton, London City, Bristol, Birmingham, Manchester, Edinburgh, Liverpool, Cambridge, Jersey, Newcastle, Leeds-Bradford & Amsterdam.
+Fly from: London Gatwick, London Heathrow, Luton, London City, Bristol, Manchester, Edinburgh, Liverpool, & Amsterdam.

 Set at the foot of the impressive ‘North Face’ of the Eiger, with its dramatic glaciers in full view, Grindelwald is a friendly mountain village with chalet-style houses, cafés, restaurants and a good variety of shops.More information

 Interlaken is set between the sparkling waters of Lake Thun and Lake Brienz, and enjoys a magnificent setting on the banks of the River Aare with the snow-capped peaks of the Jungfrau, Mönch, and Eiger forming the perfect backdrop.More information

 Kandersteg is an attractive alpine village enjoying a relaxed and friendly atmosphere, and surrounded by beautiful mountain scenery in all directions.
 The main street is lined with inviting cafés and restaurants, and small shops selling local produce and the walking possibilities are excellent with an abundance of trails around and above the village,More information